 What a unique, special Mother’s Day present!
-Daniel then told me to expect flowers and breakfast in bed from now on!
+Daniel told me to expect flowers and breakfast in bed from now on!
 Haha!
 He knows how I feel about birthdays and holidays; I just care that they are acknowledged in some form.
-Sometimes it’s a big present, sometimes it’s a small present, sometimes it’s been a secret trip or a song he’s written for me, and sometimes it’s just the acknowledgment, and that’s really all I need!
+Sometimes it’s a big present, sometimes it’s a small present, sometimes it’s a secret trip or a song he’s written for me, and sometimes it’s just the acknowledgment, and that’s really all I need!

 OH my goodness.
 This is so amazing!
 What a gift…very creative.
 I wish my husband was creative.
 LOL Happy Belated Mothers Day!